DaoCloud/DaoCloud-docs/docs/en/docs/index.md

 # DaoCloud Enterprise 5.0

-DaoCloud Enterprise 5.0 is a high-performance and scalable cloud-native operating system that provides a consistent and stable experience in any infrastructure or environment.
+DaoCloud Enterprise 5.0 (DCE 5.0) is a high-performance and scalable cloud-native operating system that provides a consistent and stable experience in any infrastructure or environment.
 It supports heterogeneous clouds, edge clouds, and multicloud management.
 DCE 5.0 integrates the latest service mesh and microservice technologies, enabling tracking